-In high stress situations the technique that Navy Seals use is a form of “inside the box” thinking.
+In high-stress situations, the technique that Navy Seals use is a form of “inside the box” thinking.
 It’s called “Box Breathing.”

-This technique has been easily learned by my high performing coaching clients and I want to share it with you so that just like Navy Seals and my clients, you can maintain balance and control in all situations.
+This technique has been easily learned by my high-performing coaching clients and I want to share it with you so that just like Navy Seals and my clients, you can maintain balance and control in all situations.

 Recently, I had a Leader share with me his mounting frustration over his team’s lack of production.
 After a year of quarantine, his team’s production is at an all-time low.
 About 15% of his 200 Account Execs were actually bringing in the numbers they were more than capable of producing.
 And worse, a whopping 85% were performing at an average and below level production capacity.
-This leader was pressured to both produce more than ever as he carries a low earning team.
+This leader was pressured to produce more than ever as he carries a low-earning team.

-When I asked this super experienced Leader what he thought the production obstacle he didn’t hesitate to reply.
+When I asked this super experienced Leader what he thought was the production obstacle he didn’t hesitate to reply.

 The obstacle was, “Mindset.”

 He went on to explain.
 “The team spent the last year quarantined and they have lost their momentum.
 They need to get their head back in the game and that’s really hard.
 They’ve lost some belief in themselves and they are disconnected from the culture of support in the office.”